Constantina: Political role

 The marriage, besides benefiting Constantius, extricated her from a dangerous situation in the empire and placed her in a position from which she might control the younger and inexperienced Caesar, an interest she shared with Constantius.
 On the other hand, it is possible that Constantius saw the marriage as a way to remove his intrusive – perhaps treasonous – sister from the volatile west.
 If the mention in the Passio Artemii (11) of letters from Constantina to her brother preserves a genuine tradition, it is possible Constantina even initiated the proposal that she marry Gallus.

 Gallus ruled over the East from Antioch, and his purpose was to keep under control the Sassanid menace.
 Gallus, however, alienated the support of his subjects with his arbitrary and merciless rule.
 Constantina supported her husband.
-It is in Antioch that Constantina appeared to become politically active in the way typical of imperial Roman women.
-According to Ammianus Marcellinus, she largely operated hidden from the public view but was still was sinister, brutal and controlling.
-He suggests that she called for the murder of several people, "Gallus...had just enough strength to reply that most of them had been massacred at the insistence of his wife Constantina".
+It is in Antioch that Constantina appeared to become politically active in the way of imperial Roman women.
+According to Ammianus Marcellinus, she largely operated hidden from the public view but was still sinister, brutal and controlling.
+He suggests that she called for the murder of several people: during an interrogation about people killed on his orders, "Gallus...had just enough strength to reply that most of them had been massacred at the insistence of his wife Constantina".
 She accepted a necklace as a bribe for securing the execution of a nobleman.
 In ancient historical sources, she was generally perceived as a cruel and violent but politically dynamic figure.

 When, after receiving the complaints of the Anthiocheans, Constantius II summoned both Gallus and Constantina, but according to Ammianus Constantina, in her last attempt at using her political power, journeyed ahead to meet with her brother the emperor to try to pacify him in his conflict with her husband Constantius Gallus, during which she died from illness.

 Character assessment

-According to Ammianus Marcellinus, Constantina appeared to be extremely cruel and violent.
-He portrayed her as full of pride and disturbingly violent, "her pride was swollen beyond measure; she was a Fury in mortal form, incessantly adding fuel to her husband's rage, and as thirsty for human blood as he".
+Ammianus Marcellinus portrayed Constantina as cruel, violent, and arrogant: "her pride was swollen beyond measure; she was a Fury in mortal form, incessantly adding fuel to her husband's rage, and as thirsty for human blood as he".

 Later in the 18th century, Edward Gibbon, influenced by Ammianus Marcellinus' rhetoric, likened Constantina to one of the infernal furies tormented with an insatiate thirst of human blood.
 The historian said that she encouraged the violent nature of Gallus rather than persuading him to show reason and compassion.
 Gibbon stated that her vanity was accentuated while the gentle qualities of a woman were absent in her makeup when she would have accepted a pearl necklace in return for consenting to the execution of a worthy nobleman.